chef/chef/docs/dev/design_documents/data_collector.md

 - the node
 - formatted error output for exceptions

 Most of this is done through hooking events directly in the Data Collector itself.
-The ErrorHandlers module is broken out into a module which is directly mixed into the Data Collector to separate that concern out into a different file (it is straightforward with fairly little state, but is just a lot of hooked methods).
+The ErrorHandlers module is broken out into a module, which is directly mixed into the Data Collector to separate that concern out into a different file.
+This ErrorHandlers module is straightforward with fairly little state, but involves just a lot of hooked methods.

 ### Basic Configuration Modes

 #### Configured for Automate

 Do nothing.
-The URL is constructed from the base `Chef::Config[:chef_server_url]`, auth is just Chef Server API authentication, and the default behavior is that it is configured.
+The URL is constructed from the base `Chef::Config[:chef_server_url]`, `auth` is just Chef Server API authentication, and the default behavior is that it is configured.

 #### Configured to Log to a File